hfang821/Tech_Blog_BE/README.md

 * Prettier

 ## Built-Logic:
-1. Write out DB MOdels
+1. Write out DB Models
 2. Relations of DB models (Associations)
 3. Work on USER routes (login/logout) on backend
 4. Work on Post routes on backend